 Our Embassy also has accreditation to the World Trade Organization, which is headquarted in Geneva.
 The WTO has oversight of the regualtion of trade among its Members.
 Among our priorities in the WTO are ensuring that the ongoing Doha Development Round yields real benefits for developing countries, and that the rules of the multilateral trading system are fair and equitable for small states like Belize.

-In addition to its accreditation to the Kingdom of Belgium, the Embassy of Belize in Brussels is also accredited to the Kingdom of the Netherlands, France, Spain, and Germany.
+In addition to its accreditation to the Kingdom of Belgium, the Embassy of Belize in Brussels is also accredited to the Netherlands, France, Spain, Germany, Luxembourg, and Russia.
 The Embassy is tasked with pursuing development cooperation, investment and trade opportunities with these countries as well as promoting Belize as a tourism destination.